travis-ci/docs-travis-ci-com/blog/_posts/2012-04-02-monitoring-metrics-infratructure-oh-my.md

 Case in point.
 A recent deployment broke updating profiles temporarily.
-Here's a pretty graph showing the pretty much exact point in time when we deployed and the number of errors spiked.
+Here's a pretty graph showing the pretty much exact point in time when we deployed and the spike in the number of errors.

 ![Pretty graph showing deployments](http://s3itch.paperplanes.de/Librato_Metrics-20120402-114010.png)